tonalidae/OLS/docs/laconga_platform.md

 - [LA-CoNGA](https://mattermost.redclara.net/la-conga)for the coordination of LA-CoNGA Physics.
 - [LA-CoNGA-Edu](https://mattermost.redclara.net/la-conga-edu)for the student community.

+Below you will find a video tutorial for the use of this service.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/25Xi67bCfFY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A detailed guide for its use can be consulted at [Mattermost User’s Guide](https://docs.mattermost.com/guides/user.html).

 ## GitLab service